rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

 Blueprint implementation of a service client is very similar to a C++ implementation.
 Blueprints allow you to set logic/processes, parameters, and other details from the editor.

-You can add component such as UROS2Publisher from `Components` panel in the editor(left side in the fig below) and set each component parameters in `Details` panel in the editor(right side in the fig below).
+You can add components such as UROS2Publisher from `Components` panel in the editor (left side in the fig below) and set each component parameters in `Details` panel in the editor(right side in the fig below).

 The main difference from the C++ implementation is that it uses